snemarch/haspwn/README.md

 search instead of a linear scan.
 Before getting there, do a few optimizations of the linear scan, and get familiar with the Go profiling tools.

+Probably time to move profiling code out of the main file, and adding a haspwn_test with a benchmark?

+Linear scan speed is pretty much where I want it to be.
+Next iteration should focus on commandline parsing or binary search.

 An interesting addition to this tool would be converting the text input to binary output - there's a *lot* of disk space to be saved (reducing file size from 29.43 -> 13.08 gigabytes - or 11.21 if we choose a 32bit int for breach count).
 The first iteration of HasPwn had `getNumRecords` and `getRecord(num)` methods, which were